 Over the coming weeks and months, as travel restrictions begin to ease during this active pandemic, Campbell River is preparing to find the balance of welcoming visitors back to the area while keeping our communities and region safe as we collectively move into Phase 3 of B.C’s restart plan.

-We want the summer to be enjoyable for everyone, respecting the health guidelines set out by the province as well as physical distancing recommendations is key while in our shops, on our trails and beaches.
+We want the Fall & Winter to be enjoyable for everyone, respecting the health guidelines set out by the province as well as physical distancing recommendations is key while in our shops, on our trails and beaches.
 We want you to be safe, and we want locals to be safe.

 When you arrive at our community in the wild, our staff at the Campbell River Visitor Centre will be available to help with any of your questions and or concerns.